 The Augmentation musical term is usually referring to lengthening or making better a tone or key.

-The Avant grade musical term comes from classical music and it means front guard in french, and it is referring to new or modern type music.
+The Avant grade musical term comes from classical music and it means front guard in French, and it is referring to new or modern type music.

 The A piacere musical term is not that often used but you might hear it during a singing audition.
-A piacere is an Italian word that means at pleasure, in musical terminology, it means that it is up to the singer if she or he wants to use the given rhythm of the song or music.
+A piacere is an Italian word that means pleasure, in musical terminology, it means that it is up to the singer if she or he wants to use the given rhythm of the song or music.

 The musical term Andante comes from the Italian word andare which means going or walking.
 This term also refers to the tempo, simply put it means that you have to sing at a walking pace.
 The walking pace is the sweet spot between not too slow and not too fast.
 You will generally hear this term when somebody talks about someone else’s singing like ” she was singing andante “.